Specialty specific guidance for CESR in Sports and Exercise Medicine

 How to apply

-The Sport and exercise medicine curriculum is made up of 13 CiPs.
-Six Generic CiPs which are common to all physician specialties and seven Specialty CiPs unique to Clinical genetics.
+The Sport and Exercise Medicine curriculum is made up six Generic CiPs which are common to all physicianly specialties and seven Specialty CiPs unique to Sport and Exercise Medicine.

 Content shared between all physicianly specialties